ApachePointObservatory/TUI3/README.md

 Open a browser and go to [the TUI3 repo](https://github.com/ApachePointObservatory/TUI3).
 Select the most recent source release in the upper-corner, and then download a zip file.
 Unzip to a suitable source directory.

-If you have the git command line interface installed, navigate to a suitable source directory and do a ```git clone --branch <most recent release> https://github.com/ApachePointObservatory/TUI3.git```.
+If you have the git command line interface installed, navigate to a suitable source directory and do a ```git clone --branch <most recent release> --recurse-submodules https://github.com/ApachePointObservatory/TUI3.git```.

 ### Linux